 Why are dogs scared of fireworks?

 You may be wondering, do fireworks hurt dogs' ears? and the truth is that pets, especially dogs, can have severe reactions to loud noises such as fireworks.
 The noise and unpredictability trigger the fight-or-flight response.
 This is why you hear so many stories of pets running away on the Fourth of July.
 When they can’t run away from the noise, then you’ll see the signs of severe anxiety – shaking, whining, panting, urinating in the house, and more.
-These are the key signs of cat and dog firework anxiety.
+These are the key signs of dog firework anxiety.

 Preparing your pet for fireworks

 We heard more fireworks in 2020 than usual.
 This was because municipal firework displays were canceled, and people decided to hold their own.
-However, firework sales are going up every year, even in areas where fireworks are illegal.
+However, fireworks sales are going up every year, even in areas where fireworks are illegal.
 You can post on Facebook, Next Door, and more, asking people not to light them off, but unfortunately, you’re not going to reach everyone or convince them to stop.

 Much like human phobias, our pets can display a firework phobia or noise aversion, so it is important to care for their needs like we would our own.
 Here are some techniques on how to calm dogs and cats from fireworks.